 How well is Amsterdam doing according to sustainability rankings?

-Amsterdam ranks 11th in the 2016 Sustainable Cities Index 2016.
-This ranking is based on three pillars: people, planet and profit.
-Amsterdam does best in the people sub-index, where it ranks 7th.
-Profitability (16th) and contribution to the planet’s well-being (19th) are evaluated lower.
-The Sustainable Cities Index praises Amsterdam's innovative ecosystem, which creates synergies between inhabitants, public organizations, schools and businesses.
+Amsterdam ranks 12th in the 2018 Arcadis Sustainable Cities Index.
+This ranking is based on three pillars: people, planet, and profit.
+Amsterdam does best in the people sub-index, where it ranks 8th.
+Profitability (17th) and contribution to the planet’s well-being (16th) are evaluated lower.
+The Sustainable Cities Index praises Amsterdam’s innovative ecosystem, which creates synergies between inhabitants, public organizations, schools, and businesses.

-Amsterdam takes the fifth position in the overall ranking of the Green Cities Index.
+Amsterdam takes the fifth position in the overall ranking of the Green City Index.
 Its best score is in waste and land use and water quality and consumption, where it leads the ranking which includes 30 cities.
-Its poorest ranking is 12th in the dimension of CO2 emissions, and 11th for air quality.

 Innovation and Amsterdam